h3rehman/coding-interview-problems/README.md

 # coding-interview-problems
-Solutions to popular coding interview problems in Java
+My solutions to the following coding interview books/resources in Java:
+1. Cracking the Coding Interview Edition 6th
+2. Daily Coding Problem

+Disclaimer: These solutions are written by me and have no association whatsoever with the author of the above books/resources.